Amixx/IFC-Language-Server/docs/architecture.md

 - tree-sitter parsing is skipped
 - schema diagnostics are disabled
 - derived `*` hover is disabled
-- basic hover and navigation remain available from the text index
+- basic hover, navigation, and range-based semantic tokens remain available from the text index/source text

 ## Feature AST Usage